Frequently Asked Questions...

 What will I be charged for attorney fees?

-Although our client list includes many companies, both large and small, we also work with several individuals and families.
 In this economic climate, we are very sensitive to costs.
-We work with you to figure out what you may be able to handle by yourself and what you may need our assistance on–sometimes you may need just a little advice.
-We provide that help and advice in a manner that is as cost-effective to you as possible, using our expertise and years of experience, as well as our skilled staff.
-Most cases are charged on a per hour basis and your attorney will inform you of that charge.
+We work with you to figure out what you may be able to handle by yourself and what you may need our assistance with — sometimes you may need just a little advice.
+We provide that help and advice in a manner that is as cost-effective to you as possible, using our expertise and experience.
+Most cases are charged on a per-hour basis, and your attorney will inform you of that charge.
 Some cases are handled on a flat fee basis or a contingent fee basis.
 Your attorney will be happy to explain this in more detail and answer any questions you may have with regard to attorney fees.

 Can I use a credit card to make a payment on my account or for an advance fee deposit?

 Yes, we are happy to take a payment or advance fee deposit from you using your credit card.
 We take VISA, MasterCard, Discover, and American Express credit cards.
-For your convenience, you may fill out the Credit Card Authorization Form and mail it to us at 120 East First Street, Aberdeen, WA 98520, or if you prefer, you can call our bookkeeper, Deborah Ross, at 360.533.2865, and she will be happy to take your payment information over the phone.
+For your convenience, you may fill out the Credit Card Authorization Form you received with your billing statement and mail it to us at 120 East First Street, Aberdeen, WA 98520, or if you prefer, you can call our office, and we will be happy to take your payment information over the phone.

 Can I meet with a firm attorney without having to come up with a large advance fee deposit?